slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 I am not actively searching for postdocs.
 However, if you feel like there's a good match and that there might be opportunities to get funding, I am happy to consider options.
-Please email me and include at least this information: (i) a summary of two project ideas we could work on, (ii) contact information for two references, and (iii) your one or two strongest research papers.
+Please email me and include at least this information: (i) a brief summary of two project ideas we could work on, (ii) contact information for at least two references, and (iii) your one or two strongest papers.

 ## External Visitors not at USC